KQMR: History

-100.3 signed on the weekend of October 18–19, 1980, as KIKO-FM, owned by Willard "Willy" Shoecraft alongside KIKO (AM), who began operating his FM station from a ridge above Globe (the east end used by the local two-way users).
+100.3 signed on the weekend of October 18–19, 1980, as KIKO-FM, owned by Willard "Willy" Shoecraft alongside KIKO, who began operating his FM station from a ridge above Globe (the east end used by the local two-way users).
 KIKO-FM reactivated the 100.3 frequency, which had been dormant since Gila Broadcasting and its KWJB-FM ceased operations on October 29, 1960.

 100.3 ran 30,000 watts from a transmitter site 3,700 feet above average terrain.
-In the late 1980s it was decided that the station would be able to reduce height and increase power toward the 100,000 limit allowed for the class of the station.
+In the late 1980s, it was decided that the station would be able to reduce height and increase power toward the 100,000 limit allowed for the class of the station.
 A site on the west side of the ridge required new roads and special construction.
 The site was miles from commercial power, and no power lines were available.
 The transmitter went on air with locally generated power.

 The power increase also made it possible for the frequency to target the Phoenix market.
 In 1986, Shoecraft sold KIKO-AM-FM to KeyCom Inc., which relaunched the FM station as KEYX "Key 103", an "uptempo rock and soul" station emphasizing new songs, in July of that year.
 Key 103 lasted 18 months, being blown up and replaced with KGRX in 1988.
-KGRX's format consisted of heavily instrumental acoustic, light jazz and New Age music.
+KGRX's format consisted of heavily instrumental acoustic, light jazz and new age music.

-The format changed again when KGRX became active rock station KZRX in 1991.
+The format changed again when KGRX became active rock station KZRX in 1991, under veteran programmer Guy Giuliano.
 KZRX was a hard rock format, which was at the height of its success in 1992–1993.
 The station went head to head with KUPD, with high-profile jocks like Madd Maxx Hammer, The G-Ster, Jan Williams, Dangerous Dave Olson, KC Kennedy, Larry Mac, Rob Trygg, Tracy Lea and many other veteran KUPD jocks.
 On-air slogans included "Get Hard", "Arizona's Rockradio Superstation", "Arizona's Hardest", and "Z-Rock" in its first year.

-KZRX dropped hard rock for hot talk in early 1995 and applied for the letters KHOT-FM, adding Howard Stern, who was also on KGME.
+KZRX dropped hard rock for hot talk in early 1995, and applied for the letters KHOT-FM, adding Howard Stern, who was also on KGME.
 The hot talk format failed to gain either an audience or advertising revenue, and by July, KHOT-FM was simulcasting sister alternative rock station KEDJ, with Stern taking over morning drive at the combined station.
-The station its callsign to KDDJ in 1998 while the KHOT-FM callsign moved to co-owned 105.9 FM.
+The station its call sign to KDDJ in 1998, while the KHOT-FM call sign moved to co-owned 105.9 FM.

-In 2001, Hispanic Broadcasting Corporation acquired KDDJ-KEDJ and changed it to a Spanish-language adult contemporary station called "Amor" with new callsigns, KQMR and KOMR.
-In October 2005, Univision made adjustments to the "Amor" format, making it more Oldies-driven, and changed the name to "Recuerdo".
+In 2001, Hispanic Broadcasting Corporation acquired KDDJ-KEDJ and changed it to a Spanish-language adult contemporary station called "Amor" with new call signs, KQMR and KOMR.
+In October 2005, Univision made adjustments to the "Amor" format, making it more oldies-driven, and changed the name to "Recuerdo".